vyomasystems-lab/challenges-inderjit303/README.md

 ## Verification Environment (Level 1 Design 2)

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in 5-bit select input *sel*, 2-bits inputs *inp0* to *inp30* and it gives 1-bit output *out*.
+The test drives input sequence of bits to the Design Under Test (seq_detect_1011 module here) which takes in 1-bit input *clk*, *reset*, *inp_bit* and it gives 1-bit output *seq_seen*.

-A cocotb Testbench is created for each individual inputs *inpo* to inp30*.
+A cocotb Testbench is created to detect the input sequence pattern 1011.
+Sequence detector accepts input *inp_bit* a string a bits either 0 or 1.
+The output *seq_seen* goes high when the target sequence *1011* has been detected with overlap sequence.

-In each cocotb test, the inputs are first assigned values and then are driven as follows:
+In cocotb testbench, the inputs are first assigned values and then are driven as follows:

 ![l1d2_image3](https://user-images.githubusercontent.com/99788755/182026472-14d29353-abd1-407a-bf04-392bdb521470.png)